List of DC Comics characters: B: Barrage in other media

+Javier Basualdo

+Javier Basualdo was created by Josh Trujillo and Adrián Gutiérrez, and first appeared in Blue Beetle vol. 10 #1 (November 2023).
+He is possessed by Kha-Ef-Re as Blood Scarab in order to antagonize Ted Kord and Jaime Reyes until his control is restored by Madame Xanadu and Traci Thirteen as atonement.

 Batman Jones

-Batman Jones is a Batman expert in the DC Universe.
+Batman Jones is a fictional character appearing in American comic books published by DC Comics.
 The character, created by Jack Schiff and Bill Finger, first appeared in Batman #108 (June 1957).
-A rebooted version appears in Battle for the Cowl interviewed by Vicki Vale.

-Within the context of the stories, his parents were rescued by Batman shortly before Jones was born and they named him "Batman" as thanks.
+Jones' parents were rescued by Batman shortly before Jones was born and they named him "Batman" as thanks.
 The boy grew up idolizing Batman and tried to become a crimefighter before he began collecting stamps.
 As an adult, he is an expert on Batman.

+A rebooted version of the character appeared in the storyline Battle for the Cowl, where he was interviewed by Vicki Vale.

 Beard Hunter

-Beard Hunter is a character appearing in American comic books published by DC Comics.

-Ernest Franklin is a disturbed and closeted gay assassin of bearded men who is hired by the Bearded Gentlemen's Club of Metropolis to kill the Chief because he will not sell his beard to them.
+Beard Hunter (Ernest Franklin) is a disturbed and closeted gay assassin of bearded men who is hired by the Bearded Gentlemen's Club of Metropolis to kill the Chief because he will not sell his beard to them.
 He cannot grow a beard due to a male hormone deficiency, as stated by his mother when she is visited by the police.